jkaewprateep/javascripts_backenddeveloper_notes/README.md

 ## 🧸💬 Directory from Javascript project and docker online deployment

 👧💬 🎈 Browsing catalog from a deployed web application and there are 3 parts front-end interface, backend interface, and database.
 Populate items in specific search items parameters into the grid and display them as card items on the front-end interfaces container drilled down of each item interaction for its detail display and can be updated. </br>
+🦭💬 JavaScript language is Java language development for web applications, it is specific to methods, controls, integration methods, and security.
+Do not judge by name it creates tiny and specific for safe of method interactions. </br>

 <p align="center" width="100%">
     <img width="30%" src="https://github.com/jkaewprateep/javascripts_backenddeveloper_notes/blob/main/Catalogue%20item%20and%20people.png">